Ipomoea indica: Invasive species

 When growing in optimal conditions, the plant is able to spread via seeds, stolons, and stem fragments.
 I. indica is capable of producing a very large amounts of seeds for dispersal.
 These seeds are easily germinated, giving the plant the ability to rapidly invade and colonize new land.
 It can grow over pre-existing trees, shrubs, and other plant species.
 I. indica successfully outcompetes many native plants for substrates, nutrients, sunlight and water.
 The stolons of blue morning glory create a thick mat over ground plants, reducing the light available for those plants.
 The stolons of blue morning glory are also capable of growing at a rapid pace, adding to the plant's succession.
 Each part can grow as a separate plant if snapped during the process of attempted removal.

-The only natural enemy of I. indica is the oomycete plant Albugo ipomoeae-panduratae, which have shown instances of infecting the plant.
+The only natural enemy of I. indica is the oomycete plant pathogen Albugo ipomoeae-panduratae, which have shown instances of infecting the plant.
 Its lack of natural enemies is another reason I. indica is very successful and adds to its invasive abilities.